5,500Units Under Management

 Once you’ve figured out how much to charge, you can begin collecting the late fees as soon as the rent is late or wait a few days – it’s up to you.

-You’ll need to have a clear explanation of your late fees outlined in the tenant’s rental agreement in order to enforce it.
+You’ll need to clearly explain your late fees outlined in the tenant’s rental agreement to enforce it.
 Otherwise, you cannot legally charge them for paying rent late.

-Tenants will be much less likely to follow your rules if they aren’t strictly enforced.
+Tenants will be much less likely to follow your rules if you don’t enforce them.
 So, when a tenant signs their lease, go over exactly what is expected from them, including:

 • The amount due every month (be exact)